fouada/LLMS_MAO_FM/Assignment1/README.md

 ![Chat Example](docs/images/chat-example.png)

 ### Prompts & PRD
-- Paste your actual prompts and short outcomes into:
-  - `Udocs/ASSIGNMENT1_SUBMISSION.md` (section: “AI prompts we actually used”) and/or
+- Paste your actual prompts and short outcomes into `Udocs/ASSIGNMENT1_SUBMISSION.md` (section: “AI prompts we actually used”).
+This is the single source of truth; you may link to any additional notes if you kept them separately.
-  - `docs/PROMPTS.md` (focused prompts log)

 The lecturer wants to see how you phrased the prompts that built the project.
-Export to PDF if needed.
+Export to PDF if needed from the submission doc.

 ### Repository expectations (from class)
 - Repo must be PUBLIC